sjanel/aeronet/docs/FEATURES.md

 ### Port reuse semantics

-The library interprets this boolean slightly differently depending on whether you use a single `HttpServer` or the `MultiHttpServer` wrapper to make the behaviour both safe and intuitive:
+The library interprets this boolean slightly differently depending on whether you use a single `SingleHttpServer` or the `MultiHttpServer` wrapper to make the behaviour both safe and intuitive:

-- Single `HttpServer`:
+- Single `SingleHttpServer`:
   - `reusePort = false` creates the listening socket without that reuse option.
   - `reusePort = true` requests the kernel-level reuse option (platform dependent: SO_REUSEPORT/SO_REUSEADDR) when creating the listening socket for that server instance.